What is the issue?

 TRAIN (Translational Alliance in Lower Saxony), CiiM (Centre for individualized infection Medicine), MHH (Medical School Hannover), HZI (Helmholtz Centre for Infection Research),TU-BS (Technical University Braunschweig), Leibniz Institute DSMZ (German Culture Collection of Microorganisms and Cell Cultures), TWINCORE – Centre for Experimental and Clinical Infection Research, LUH (Leibniz University Hannover)

-- The INDIRA consortium met for a kick off meeting in 2019 and an annual meeting in 2020.
-Between the two events, there were meetings among the working groups (Machine Learning, Visual analytics, Proof of Concept and Replica cohort) to organize and coordinate the ongoing analysis.
+- The INDIRA consortium met for a kick off meeting in 2019 as well as annual meetings in 2020 and 2021.
+Between the events, there were meetings among the working groups (Machine Learning, Visual analytics, Proof of Concept and Replica cohort) to organize and coordinate the ongoing analysis.